SunnyWar/AIRustEval/README.md

 # AIRustEval
 Evaluates how good various AI's had generating high quality (fast) Rust functions.
+This isn't about readable the code is or how language idiomatic it is.
+This is about how much faster the code can be if an AI has a change to review it.

 The usage is fairly primative.
 1. Take the code showed in mod.rs of baseline